Updated April 18, 2022

-FLIGHT SCHEDULES & STATUS: For the latest updates regarding how COVID-19 may impact your travel itinerary please contact your airline directly.
+FLIGHT SCHEDULES & STATUS: For the latest updates regarding your flight status, please contact your airline directly.

 PARKING: Visit our Parking page for the latest information.

-TSA SECURITY: For information regarding COVID-19 impact to the Transportation Security Administration (TSA) and TSA's latest guidance to travelers, visit the TSA website.
+TSA SECURITY: For information regarding TSA's latest guidance to travelers, visit the TSA website.

 What We've Done at SJC

-- We’ve partnered with Security Point Media to replace bins previously used by the TSA at the security checkpoints.
+- Partnering with Security Point Media to replace bins previously used by the TSA at the security checkpoints.
 The new bins are layered with Microban Technology which kills 99.9% of bacteria.